chrisroberts/krakow/README.md

 ### Backoff support

 NSQ has this backoff notion.
 It's pretty swell.
-Basically, if messages from a specific producer get re-queued (fail), then message consumption from that producers is halted, and slowly ramped back up.
-It gives time for downstream issues to work themselves out if possible instead of just keeping the firehose of gasoline on.
+Basically, if messages from a specific producer get re-queued (fail), then message consumption from that producer is halted, and slowly ramped back up.
+It gives time for downstream issues to work themselves out, if possible, instead of just keeping the firehose of gasoline on.
 Neat.

 By default backoff support is disabled.
 It can be enabled by setting the `:backoff_interval` when constructing the `Consumer`.
 The interval is in seconds (and yes, floats are allowed